dr-gazpacho/cruisebound-takehome-mk/README.md

   - Reimplement grid on sailings card to maximise available space
   - Manage long itineraries - ideally would work with someone on design with this, my first proposal would be to use an ellipsis between first and last entries of long itineraries
   - Build some sort of interactive map where someone can see the Departure/Return ports as well as all the stops
+  - Break down Monolithic components like Sidebar and Card into landmark sections e.g. Card could be sections like "Date and Image", "Sailing and Cruiseline", "Reviews", "Itinerary", and "Price and Actions"